What is elective surgery?

 Both you and your child need to be equally prepared for surgery.
-No amount of preparation can be successful on a child if the family is not well informed and psychologically ready.
+Preparing your child for surgery can only be successful if you are well informed and psychologically ready.
 You must prepare first!

 Make sure you have understood the procedure to your satisfaction, including the risks and benefits of the surgery.
 You will be answering your child's questions.
 We are always ready to answer any last minute doubts.

 Communication!
-The worst thing is to surprise children, so explain the problem in simple terms and help them understand.
+The worst thing is to surprise children, so prepare your child for surgery by explaining the problem in simple terms to help them understand.
 Try not to use threatening language like "cut" or needle" rather explain that the doctor will fix the problem.

 At any age, children feel that the full extent of the problem is being hidden from them, so try to explain as much of their disease as they will understand; this is the only way to earn and keep their trust.

 Does each age group respond in the same manner?

 While each child is different there are some overall similarities in their responses to stress that are linked to age.

 For infants the main issue is ensuring that the parents have had the time to communicate fully and arrive with a clear understanding of each other's fears and expectations.

 Toddlers are frightened of separation and also tend to think that disease and surgery are punishments.
 They need to be reassured that they are not being punished.